Nidaa26/SubSnitch/README.md

 > Track your subscriptions, measure how much value you *actually* get out of
 > each one, and get roasted for the ones you've forgotten you're paying for.

-**Subscription Autopsy** is a polished, dark-themed Flask web app that lets you manually log your subscriptions (Netflix, Spotify, ChatGPT Plus, Adobe, Amazon Prime, …) and find out how much money you're getting per use.
+**SUBSNITCH** is a polished, dark-themed Flask web app that lets you manually log your subscriptions (Netflix, Spotify, ChatGPT Plus, Adobe, Amazon Prime, …) and find out how much money you're getting per use.
 It calculates a **cost per use**, flags wasteful subscriptions, and generates a fresh, funny